 PhD Researcher

-Jawad is a PhD student in Civil Engineering at Concordia University.
-He received his MSc in Highways and Transportation Engineering from Coventry University, UK and BSc in Civil Engineering from Yarmouk University, Jordan.
-His research area is mainly focused on Pavement Management Systems (PMS) and Pavement Design.
-The main goal of his research is to fully incorporate PMS in Mechanistic-Empirical Pavement Design Guide (MEPDG).
+Jawad received his MSc in Highways and Transportation Engineering from Coventry University, UK and BSc in Civil Engineering from Yarmouk University, Jordan.
+His research seeks to integrate Pavement Management Systems (PMS) into Mechanistic-Empirical Pavement Design .
 He is co-supervised by Dr. Luis Amador.

 Previous Team Members